BY PASTOR T. O. BANSO

 Psalm 149 calls on the saints to sing to the Lord a new song and praise him – a weapon of battle.
-It says in verse 5-9: “Let the saints be joyful in glory; let them sing aloud on their beds.
+It says in verses 5-9: “Let the saints be joyful in glory; let them sing aloud on their beds.
 Let the high praises of God be in their mouth, and a two-edged sword in their hand, to execute vengeance on the nations, and punishments on the peoples; to bind their kings with chains, and their nobles with fetters of iron; to execute on them the written judgment — this honor have all His saints.
 Praise the LORD!”
 (NKJV).

-7. Enthusiastically do the will of God.
+7. Do the will of God enthusiastically.
 Jesus did not do the will of God reluctantly, as many believers do today.
 The will of God was a delight to Him.
 Speaking about the supreme sacrifice He was about to pay for the salvation of mankind, Jesus said, in John 10:18, “No one can take my life from me.
 I lay down my life voluntarily.
 For I have the right to lay it down when I want to and also the power to take it again.
 For my Father has given me this command” (NLT).
 That means he freely gave His life; He was not under compulsion.
 He did not go to the cross under duress.
 In the Garden of Gethsemane, His prayer was: “O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will” (Matthew 26:39 NKJV).

 No one will have access to the power of God who has no regard for the will of God.
-One who will access the power of God and walk in its fullness must be able to say confidently like the psalmist said: “I delight to do Your will, O my God, And Your law is within my heart” (Psalm 40:8 NKJV).
-The will of God must not be seen as a burden, rather an attractive thing for this is the whole purpose of man – to do the will of God.
+One who will access the power of God and walk in its fullness must be able to say confidently as the psalmist said: “I delight to do Your will, O my God, And Your law is within my heart” (Psalm 40:8 NKJV).
+The will of God must not be seen as a burden, but rather an attractive thing for this is the whole purpose of man – to do the will of God.
 “Then I said, ‘Behold, I have come — In the volume of the book it is written of Me — To do Your will, O God’” (Hebrews 10:7 NKJV).

 8. Exercise faith in the name of Jesus.
 The name of Jesus is superior to any name beneath, on, and above the earth.
 Philippians 2:9-11 says, “Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (NKJV).